conan-io/docs/reference/commands/info.rst

     optional arguments:
       --file FILE, -f FILE  specify conanfile filename --only [ONLY], -n [ONLY]
-                           show the specified fields only from: "id", "build_id", "remote", "url", "license", "requires"
+                        show the specified fields only from: "id", "build_id", "remote", "url", "license", "requires", "update",
+                        "required", "date", "author", "None" or use --paths with options "export_folder", "build_folder",
+                        "package_folder", "source_folder".
+Use --only None to
+                        show only references.
-      --build_order BUILD_ORDER, -bo BUILD_ORDER
+      --paths           Show package paths in local cache --build_order BUILD_ORDER, -bo BUILD_ORDER
                             given a modified reference, return an ordered list to build (CI)